athento/athento-nx-metadata-inheritance/README.md

 #Configuration

-##Properties##
+##Extended Config##
-* athento.metadata.inheritance.ignoredMetadatas: it is a comma-separated value with metadata which it will be ignored.
+* ignoredMetadatas: it is a comma-separated value with metadata which it will be ignored.
+* propagateNullValues: this value indicates to inheritance handler to propagate null values between document fields.

 #Installation